Elektron Digitone Keys

-At Superbooth 2019, Elektron have unveiled the newest machine in their line of hyper-depth sequencer madness.
-We at Perfect Circuit welcome the Digitone Keys, an eight-voice polyphonic FM synthesizer.
-Driven by the same engine as The Digitone, The Digitone Keys expands the scope of the synthesizer via its addition of a 37-note keybed replete with velocity sensitivity and aftertouch.
-A series of eight user-assignable encoders provides players direct access to the most important synthesis parameter, making it easily possible to sculpt sounds in real time without getting buried in a screen.
+At Superbooth 2019, Elektron unveiled the newest machine in their line of sequencer-driven madness.
+We welcome the Digitone Keys, an eight-voice polyphonic FM synthesizer.
+Driven by the same engine as the Digitone, the Digitone Keys expands the scope of the synthesizer via its addition of a 37-note keybed replete with extended control options.
+The keyboard offers velocity sensitivity and aftertouch while eight user-assignable encoders provide players direct access to the most important synthesis parameters, making it easily possible to sculpt sounds in real time without getting buried in a screen.
 A set of performance buttons allows users to access special functions of the keyboard itself, from arpeggiation and one-note chord building to a split mode in which different patches can be assigned to different ranges of the keyboard.

-We here at Perfect Circuit are deeply excited about this machine.
-I myself am a huge fan of Elektron and could not be more satisfied with my playing experience with the instrument.
-Because we’re only one year removed from the release of the Digitone, we reached out to Simon Mattison, the designer of Digitone and DigitoneKeys’ synthesis engine, so that he could tell us some of his thoughts and inspiration toward the synthesizer and relate any insight he’d like to share about the intentions of Elektron’s newest instruments.
+Because we’re only one year removed from the release of the Digitone, we reached out to Simon Mattison, the designer of Digitone's synthesis engine, so that he could tell us some of his thoughts and inspiration toward the synthesizer and relate any insight he’d like to share about the intentions of Elektron’s newest instruments.

-Elektron is a unicorn of a company.
-The current landscape of electronic instrument design is populated by a seemingly endless supply of manufacturers, many of which remain in relative obscurity.
-Thankfully, Elektron is not one of those companies.
 Elektron has been a leading light in the world of instrument creation ever since the release of the Machinedrum in 2001.
-Since then, Elektron has continued to challenge itself in a myriad of exciting ways, constantly shapeshifting between releases to tap into the core of what the modern electronic musician is wanting.
+Ever since, they have continued to challenge themselves in a myriad of exciting ways, constantly shapeshifting between releases to tap into the core of what the modern electronic musician is wanting.

-It is because of this clear passion, that Elektron machines have become near mythical in their reputation.
+It is because of this clear passion that Elektron machines have become so ubiquitous.
 If one views any live set by a contemporary rhythm and bass musician, the viewer is more than likely to spot an Elektron box (or two) present among the musician’s gear.
 This nigh omnipresence is reflected in Elektron’s ethos of making “Electronic Instruments, for Electronic Music.”
-I recently had the privilege of gathering some comments from Simon Mattison, the designer of The Digitone’s synthesis engine, in anticipation of their newest release.
-We’ll get to our conversation in a second, but first I would like to take the opportunity to express some of my feelings towards this company’s legacy, as well as what I feel are some important impressions they’ve had on the canon of electronic music.

-In my opinion, what sets Elektron apart as instrument designers is the clear influence and direction they take from dance music.
-This conversation between Elektron’s team of designers and the larger dance music culture bequeaths a sense of purpose that galvanizes Elektron into a company that has an unusually firm grasp on the pulse of our constantly shifting, ever-morphing, effervescent zeitgeist of a culture.
+What sets Elektron apart as instrument designers is the clear influence and direction they take from dance musicians.
+This conversation between their team of designers and the larger dance music culture provides them an unusually firm grasp on the pulse of our constantly shifting, ever-morphing, effervescent zeitgeist of a culture.

-It is my estimation that, one of the main contributions to this success is the company’s age, which allows both a sense of agility and flexibility.
+One of the keys to their success is their company's youthfulness, which allows both a sense of agility and flexibility.
 Their experience allows them to manage top-level manufacturing and build quality, and their relative youth allows them the benefit of hindsight, so that they don’t repeat the mistakes of other larger-scale synthesizer companies.
 These qualities are coupled with a restlessness and knack for experimentation that shines through their instruments.

 And yet, they keep improving.
-Most companies see one tentpole product that they build their renown upon.
-In my opinion, with the inclusion of The Digitone; Elektron has three.
-The Machinedrum and The Octatrack both represent milestones in electronic instrument design.
-The Machinedrum’s introduction of parameter locks, created an entirely novel approach that stressed sound design through the sequencer.
+Most companies have one flagship product that they build their renown upon.
+Elektron, though, has several such products.
+The Machinedrum and the Octatrack both represent milestones in electronic instrument design.
+The Machinedrum’s introduction of parameter locks created an entirely novel approach that stressed sound design through the sequencer.
 This concept served to catapult Elektron into ubiquity.

-Next we come to The Octatrack.
-I don’t think it’s any stretch of the imagination to say that it would be hard to imagine modern dance music without it.
+Next we come to the Octatrack.
+I don’t think it’s any stretch of the imagination to say that it would be difficult to imagine modern dance music without it.
 Released in 2011, the Octatrack quickly became a cornerstone instrument in the creation of electronic music.
-One look at any notable users list, will quickly surface too many options to sort through.
-It's an incredible machine whose express intention was to redefine the sampler, and to position itself as an ultimate performance tool.
+One look at any notable users list will quickly surface too many names to sort through.
+It's an incredible machine whose express intention was to redefine the sampler and to position itself as an ultimate performance tool.

 Thankfully however, skeptics were proven wrong when the Digitone won overwhelming acclaim.
 The machine would soon become Elektron’s newest hit.
 Focused on a radical reconfiguration of the traditional FM synthesis model, the clarity of its sound and the kinetic implementation of their famous sequencer, The Digitone found its way into the hearts (and studios) of some of the most famous electronic musicians in the world.
-Below is a brief conversation, over Instagram DM (ah, modernity!)
-I had with Simon Mattison, the designer of The Digitone’s synthesis engine, about some of the thoughts and inspirations that went into creating the synthesizer. *Note that some editing has taken place for spelling and clarity.*
+Below is an excerpt of a conversation with Simon Mattison, the designer of The Digitone’s synthesis engine, about some of the thoughts and inspirations that went into creating the synthesizer. *Note that some editing has taken place for spelling and clarity.*

 Simon Mattison: Hi!
 Hmm what do you mean exactly?

-SM: Oh wow!
-Well, FM is a type of synthesis that allows you to make a very broad palette of sound.
+Simon Mattison: Well, FM is a type of synthesis that allows you to make a very broad palette of sound.
 I would like for people to see FM in a new light.
-Since the design of the synthesis engine more or less breaks a lot of conventions in FM I envision that artists use it in a way that moves away from what has been typically regarded as sounding “FM” and find new, more explorative ways, to express themselves.
+Since the design of the synthesis engine more or less breaks a lot of conventions in FM I envison that artists use it in a way that moves away from what has been typically regarded as sounding “FM” and find new, more explorative ways, to express themselves.